 Not only am I gluten-intolerant, I have a life-threatening allergy to wheat (apparently I am the only one my allergist has ever seen with an actual wheat allergy).
 I also react to oats themselves (even gluten-free oats).
 Read about this common intolerance that gluten-free folks often have at Oats and Gluten Intolerance: It’s Complicated.
 And I have have Oral Allergy Syndrome (OAS), which means that I cannot eat most fruits, vegetables, and nuts in their raw state (I can eat most of them well-cooked except for broccoli, avocado, and eggplant).
 My daughter has a life-threatening allergy to peanuts and is sensitive to soy.
 Add to this a husband who reacts to almonds and lemons–and you can imagine how this combo platter keeps life interesting, to say the least!

-I’m also the website editor for the site Canning Across America.
+I was also the website editor for the site Canning Across America.
 Currently the site is down–we’re trying to decide what to do with it.
-Canning Across America is an ad-hoc collective of folks all over the US who want to keep the traditions of food preserving alive.
+Canning Across America was an ad-hoc collective of folks all over the US who want to keep the traditions of food preserving alive.
 Canning is very fun and I love to do it with my family and with my pals.
 I then use my canned goods (mostly jam) in my baked goods.
 Win-win!

 * in relation to the whole mouse-bat thing, you may call me Ishmael.